segmentio/segment-docs/src/connections/destinations/catalog/userlist/index.md

 	  createdAt: '2019-03-21T12:12:54.735+01:00'
 	});

-Identify calls will be sent to Userlist.io as user records.
+Identify calls will be sent to Userlist as user records.
 If the `userId` is already known, it'll update the user record, otherwise it'll create a new one.

 Here's how Segment fields map to Userlist users: